chuot/rdio-scanner/README.md

-# Rdio Scanner v2.1
+# Rdio Scanner v2.5

 *Rdio Scanner* is a progressive web interface designed to resemble an old school radio scanner.
 It integrates all frontend / backend components to manage audio files from different sources.

 For now, only [Trunk Recorder](https://github.com/robotastic/trunk-recorder) software files can be used, but other audio sources can be added later on request.

+Need help?

 [![Chat](https://img.shields.io/gitter/room/rdio-scanner/Lobby.svg)](https://gitter.im/rdio-scanner/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link)

 ## What's new in this version

-Version 2.1 focuses on various speed improvements for searching stored calls.
+Version 2.5 add a new feature where you can toggle talkgroups according to their defined group (emergency, fire, law, transport, ...).

 Version 2.0 is a major rewrite in which Meteor has been replaced by [The Apollo Data Graph Platform](https://www.apollographql.com/) for its API.
 MongoDB is also replaced by [SQLite](https://www.sqlite.org/) to facilitate the entire installation process.
 It is still possible to use another database by changing [Sequelize ORM](https://sequelize.org/) settings accordingly.